Exploring Cross-Modal Flows for Few-Shot Learning: Experiments

 \subsection{Ablation Study}

 \textbf{Architecture Agnostic.} In this section We evaluated whether our FMA is effective on other PEFT approaches.
 Specifically, we implemented FMA on pre-trained CLIP and four different PEFT methods: CoOp, CoCoOp, CLIP-Adapter, and CLIP-LoRA.
 For each PEFT approach, we first fine-tuned the pre-trained ViT-B/16 CLIP accordingly.
 After that, we extracted image and text features using the pre-trained or fine-tuned CLIP.
-Finally, we trained a velocity network on these features using the FMA framework.
-We reported the performance on difficult datasets.
+Finally, we trained a velocity network on these features.

 \emph{Results.} As shown in Table \ref{tab:architecture_agnostic}, FMA achieves consistent performance improvements on all approaches, which demonstrates the architecture-agnostic ability of our framework.
 This means FMA can be easily adapted to different PEFT methods without significant performance degradation.
 Meanwhile, across all approaches, improvements on difficult datasets consistently surpass those on easy datasets.
 This further supports our conclusion that for difficult datasets with complex cross-modal distribution, multi-step rectification is more effective.